-Start the day off completely satisfied with this wonderful, low calorie breakfast casserole.
+Start the day off completely satisfied with this wonderful, low-calorie breakfast casserole.
 Perfect for the weekend!
 It’s really simple to make and freezes great too.
-Each serving has just 147 calories, 4 grams of fat and 4 Weight Watchers SmartPoints.
+Each serving has just 147 calories, 4 grams of fat, and 3 Blue WW Freestyle SmartPoints, and 4 Green.
 I think you’re going to LOVE it!

 Prep Time: 20 minutes